atweiden/finn/doc/Syntax.md

 # Syntax

+## Overview

-Finn is a superset of [vim-journal]'s syntax.
-The biggest difference from [vim-journal] is the concept of a Sectional Block, which is a modified [vim-journal] code block that receives special treatment from the Finn compiler.
+Finn's syntax is a superset of [vim-journal]'s syntax.

+The main addition to [vim-journal]'s syntax is the Sectional Block, which is a modified [vim-journal] code block that receives special treatment from the Finn compiler.

+Finn also adds Sectional Inlines and Sectional Links, which are similar to Haml *include directives* and Vimdoc hot-links (vim: `:h help-writing`) respectively.

 ## Sectional Blocks